XinTongBUPT/plz/README.md

 $ plz -w
 ```

-it displays the current time (that's what `mark()` does) and rsync's the
+it monitors the current folder.
+Whenever a file is modified, it displays the
-current folder whenever any file is modified.
+current time (that's what `mark()` does) and calls rsync.

 How it works